pulmonomics-lab/roplspvs/README.md

 4. The datamatrix may contain numeric data, integers or categorical data as characters.
 Original categorical variable will be removed and replaced with dummy variables.
 5. A sampleID file with sampleID in the first column and containing one column with the groups to be compared and one column with secondaryID (for example gender) if stratification is desired.
 Also this file should not contain the symbols above and the samleID´s should agree with the subjectID´s in the datamatrix.
 6. Both datamatrix and sampleID files should be saved as Tab delimited ("*.txt") files.
-7. Create a project folder for the analysis manually or use the roplspvs-main folder.
+7. Create a project folder for the analysis manually.
 In this folder a subdirectory will be created called "outputR" where the results and the tables called model_table_to_analyse and the reordered_model_table_to_analyse describing which models are run will be stored.
 8. Create a folder and save your datamatrix and sampleID file here.
-Default name is "data_to_R_analysis" and is created by default in the project folder.
+Default name is "data" and is created by default in the project folder.
 You may also enter the path and foldername to your own input data folder.
 9. Save the roplspvs_Configure_Get_Started.R and if advanced parameters are to be changed roplspvs_Configure_Advanced.R in your project folder.
 The names of the files may be changed to your choice "Any_name_Advanced.R" and "Any_name_Get_Started.R".
 10. Edit basic settings of parameters in file "roplspvs_Configure_Get_Started.R" which contains the parameters that has to be entered including file names, folder names and column names describing the groups to be compared.
 Default settings and advanced parameters may be altered in file "roplspvs_Configure_Advanced.R".